-Shahzadi et al. (2019) suggested system offers a dependable and effective means of accessing data in the event of a disaster, while simultaneously reducing capital investment.
-The development of sufficiently robust and smooth live/Realtime catastrophe recovery procedures is the primary challenge that has to be resolved.
-The suggested method would automatically migrate a full IaaS from one cloud to another in the event of a disaster, so the business runs smoothly.
-Much study on a global scale has focused on the potential costs of cloud service outages in the cascade of a disaster [60].
+Table 2: Literature on mission-critical facilities: engineering approaches for high availability and disaster resilience dependable and effective means of accessing data in the event of a disaster, while simultaneously reducing capital investment.
+The development of sufficiently robust and smooth live/real-time catastrophe recovery procedures is the primary challenge that has to be resolved.
+The suggested method would automatically migrate a full infrastructure as a service (IaaS) from one cloud to another in the event of a disaster, so the business runs smoothly.
+Much study on a global scale has focused on the potential costs of cloud service outages in the cascade of a disaster.[60]